 Rage, Struggle, Freedom: Unveiling Feminist Perspectives on Global Crises

-This special event will launch the forthcoming issue of The Scholar and Feminist Online, “Rage, Struggle, Freedom,” with guest editors Margo Okazawa-Rey and Elif Sarican and contributors Gwyn Kirk and Şervîn Nûdem, moderated by Premilla Nadasen.
+This special event launches the fall 2024 issue of The Scholar and Feminist Online, “Rage, Struggle, Freedom,” with guest editors Margo Okazawa-Rey and Elif Sarican and contributors Gwyn Kirk and Şervîn Nûdem, moderated by Premilla Nadasen.
 Our panelists will expand on some of the issue’s central themes: feminist responses to global crises from Kurdistan to Argentina to Poland, the transformative power of feminist rage, alternative constructions of security and self-defense, feminist accountability and complicity, and the role of love and care in building resilient communities.
 We look forward to opening up the dialogue with our audience, providing a space for exchange, reflection, and action planning.
+Read the full issue here.

 This is an online event.
 Stay tuned for a link to the issue on the day of the event.
 A link to the livestream will be provided.